-Experience Points: BOPC staff evaluated 35 candidate applications and determined that 33 met or exceeded the minimum requirements to qualify for sitting for the written examination.
+Experience Points: BOPC staff evaluated 45 candidate applications and determined that 38 met or exceeded the minimum requirements to qualify for sitting for the written examination.
 In addition, some individuals were awarded points for their experience.
-Candidate scores ranged from 0 to 35 points.
+Candidate scores ranged from 0 to 25 points.
+One candidate who was deemed qualified based on the minimum qualifications did not show for the written examination and was eliminated from contention.

 Written Examination: Candidates were provided 4 1⁄2 hours to complete the 150 multiple-choice item examination.
 The administration occurred in the California Maritime Academy's cafeteria, with candidates being seated at large round tables, two candidates to a table.
 The arrangement helped ensure that candidates were not able to observe other candidate's responses.
 Additionally, two versions of the written examination were administered to further deter candidate cheating.
-Of the 33 candidates who qualified to sit for the written exam, 32 appeared on the date of the exam with one no-show.
+Of the 38 candidates who qualified to sit for the written exam, 37 appeared on the date of the exam with one no-show.

-Of the 32 candidates who sat for the examination 28 successfully passed, enabling them to continue forward to take the Simulator examination component.
-The highest score on the written exam was 139 and the lowest score was 73.
-The mean score was 119.66 and the median score was 123.5.
+Of the 37 candidates who sat for the examination 27 successfully passed, enabling them to continue forward to take the Simulator examination component.
+The highest score on the written exam was 135 and the lowest score was 83.
+The mean score was 115.81 and the median score was 120.00.